DIY Bubble Chandelier

 Drill/Small Bit

 I started by adding some hot glue to each end of my cross bars and turning them to place inside of each of my globes.
 The globes would not have bulbs in them, and this was only to connect the lamp wire to the globes.
 I let each globe sit (opening end down) while the glue dried.
 While the glue was drying, I used a pencil to make 20 marks on the canopy of my pendant light.
 I tried to space them out evenly.
-I also grabbed my lamp wire and split it all down the middle.
+Also, I grabbed my lamp wire and split it all down the middle.
 I did this by just pulling the ends apart all the way down until the two wires were separated.

 I then began to make marks with a pencil on the light canopy.
 I made 20 dots that were evenly spaced apart (just light the original chandelier).
 Once my marks were good to go, I prepared to drill a hole on each mark.
 I found a drill bit the exact size of my lamp wire (which was split).
 I proceeded to make a hole at each mark with my drill (make sure your surface is protected for this step).
 To do this, I started slowly on the mark to create a small indention.
 Then I turned up the speed and pressed down to force through and make the hole.

-I then began measuring and cutting my lamp wire.
+Then I began measuring and cutting my lamp wire.
 I tied a single knot in the top of the wire and measured 13 inches down.
-I placed tape at the mark and cut a few inches past that.
+Next, I placed tape at the mark and cut a few inches past that.
 Marking with a sharpie would have been much easier for this!
 I repeated this step until I had 20 cut wires.
 I then threaded the open end of each wire through the hole in my brackets on my globes.
 Doing this allowed for the knot to hold the globe.
 For the brackets that had a large hole in the middle, I would thread the wire through one of the smaller holes off center.

 The next step was to begin threading my wire through my canopy!
 When doing this I made sure to pull the wire through each canopy hole and stop that the tape/sharpie mark.
 I would then tie off with another knot inside the canopy and snip the excess with scissors.
 For the globes that hung along the outside, I tied them just slightly shorter than the others.
 Doing this make it look much better while hanging!
 Once everything was tied and trimmed, I used some additional hot glue on each knot for extra security.